Digital Workplace Newsbyte: SharePoint On-Premises Server Goes Into Preview, Facebook Outlines ‘Metaverse’ & More News

 Sometimes, with all the talk of Office 365 and other online digital tools, especially in the Microsoft ecosystem, it is easy to forget that there is still a thriving market in on-premises tech.
-SharePoint is a case in question.
+SharePoint is one such case.
 While Microsoft talks up SharePoint Online just about every occasion it gets, there are still a large number of enterprises, particularly those treating sensitive information, that just want to keep everything on-premises.

 This resulted, last year, in Microsoft having to promise a new edition of SharePoint Server.
 That server has now entered public preview in the shape of SharePoint Server Subscription Edition.
 This means that enterprises have to pay a subscription fee which, Microsoft explained, will ensure it will be always up-to-date and secure with continuous updates.